Who says pasta salad is just a summertime potluck thing? Our Fall Pasta Salad is brimming with all the best flavors of autumn.

 Give this one a sure try when the temperatures start to drop.
 Hint, hint, this fall pasta salad would be a great surprise on holiday spreads…

 Fall is typically a time when we lean towards those cozy comfort foods.
-Soups like Zuppa Toscana and Ham Bean Soup are sure hits, as are casseroles like our Chicken Pot Pie Casserole and Johnny Marzetti.
+Soups like Tuscan White Bean Soup and Ham Bone Soup are sure hits, as are casseroles like our Lancashire Hotpot and Johnny Marzetti.

 But it’s also a time for big family get togethers like Thanksgiving.
 And one of the best things to take to big gatherings is pasta salad.